 So the argument that we were born to eat steak every day is quite simply not a valid argument.

 If We All Became Vegan, Domestic Animals Would Become Extinct

-This argument presumes that the millions of animals growing up in captivity are in some way a positive thing.
+This argument presumes that the billions of animals growing up in captivity only to be slaughtered a short way into their life, is in some way a positive thing.